-It is the Competitors responsibility to ensure that a working transponder is fitted to the vehicle in accordance with Q.12.8.1.
+It is the Competitors responsibility to ensure that a working transponder is fitted to the vehicle in accordance with Motorsport UK regulation Q.12.8.1.
 No electronic equipment may be placed within five metres of any official timing line and any breach of this may result in the confiscation of the equipment concerned.